 The Vuser Status monitor displays the current states of the Vusers participating in the scenario.
-(READY, RUNNING, etc.) It also provides the Data Point graph that displays the real-time values for user-defined points.
+(READY, RUNNING, etc.)

 The Transaction monitor displays the transaction rate and response time during scenario execution.
 For more information, see Chapter 14, Runtime and Transaction Online Monitors.